Use the Data!

 Suggested Citation:

-Urban Institute’s Upward Mobility Framework Mobility Metrics: Williams et al. 2023.
-Boosting Upward Mobility: Metrics to Inform Local Action 1.0.
-Accessible from https://datacatalog.urban.org/dataset/boosting-upward-mobility-metrics-inform-local-action-10.
-Data originally sourced from various sources, developed at the Urban Institute, and made available under the ODC-BY 1.0 Attribution License.
+Urban Institute.
+2025.
+Mobility Metrics Data for the Upward Mobility Framework (v2025.01).
+Accessible from https://datacatalog.urban.org/dataset/mobility-metrics-data-upward-mobility-framework.
+Data originally sourced from, developed at the Urban Institute, and made available under the ODC-BY 1.0 Attribution License.

 Other Resources: